Site Specific, Wall Sculpture, 184" (height) x 222" (width), x 130" (length), Jasminite.

 As the viewer, I am not sure whether I enjoy or dislike this chosen absence.
 I find myself drawn to it but also displaced by it-left to assume its purpose.
 So much apparent attention is given to form and order, leaving me to question what role emptiness plays in framing the viewer's perception.
 Whether or not I am captivated or left directionless, the coherency is there and I was directed with the same level of intent seen in her work.

-Along side the wall installation we find The Lumper Project 1, a series of five separate sculptures, alined in a row, each hosting nine white ceramic potatoes, this time in full form, individually mounted onto the top of steel rods welded at its base to a steel-plated stand.
+Along side the wall installation we find The Lumper Project I, a series of five separate sculptures, alined in a row, each hosting nine white ceramic potatoes, this time in full form, individually mounted onto the top of steel rods welded at its base to a steel-plated stand.
 Three meters tall, the tactility and almost whimsical form of the potatoes plays on the stark contrast of the rigidity and cold nature of their steel supports.
 Their simplicity brings the two collections together with both formal qualities and the choice of materials.

-When an artist chooses to utilize the natural qualities of their material, be it wood, stone, day; canvas or paper, it creates a moment frozen in time.
+When an artist chooses to utilize the natural qualities of their material, be it wood, stone, clay, canvas or paper, it creates a moment frozen in time.
 It is a state of metamorphosis, which allows the viewer to see beyond material and object straight into the realm of intent.
 There is no happenstance, it is a clear and deliberate attempt to push one's perception of what is familiar into what is actually being addressed/represented.
 Letitia Hill has entered into that space, giving precedence to concept and intent.
 We no longer see a single potato, but a mass collection, uniform, speaking through their ghostly absence.